stuartherbert/putting-ansible-to-work/building-software-from-source.md

 * a copy of the tarball on my local computer, and
 * sufficient bandwidth to perform the upload

 __I don't want a copy of the tarball in my playbook.__  If I add that to my Git repo, it's going to dramatically increase the size of my Git repo and make future Git clones too slow.
-Now, I could get around this by using the [local_action:](how-tasks-work.html#local_action:) statement to download the tarball to my computer instead of to the target computer.
-If that's something you want to do, please do.
+Now, I could avoid storing the tarball in my plabook by using the [local_action:](how-tasks-work.html#local_action:) statement to download the tarball to my computer when I run the play.
+However, then I'd run into the other problem with using Ansible's unarchive module.

 The second reason is that __it is much quicker to download the file than to upload it__.
 In my case, my computer has 20 Mbit/sec (at home) or 100 Mbit/sec (at the office) in upload bandwidth, and it has to share that with other users.
 A large upload is slower, even more so if I'm using a decent VPN to connect into our datacentre.
 A large upload can also inconvenience other users of my internet connection.
 The target computers have anything from 80 Mbit/sec (at home) to several gigabits/sec (at our datacentre) in download bandwidth.
 It's nearly always much quicker to download onto the target computer.